"She gets to go to the movies with her friends! How come I can't go?"

 Kids aren't always the most rational of human beings -- especially younger children.
 Sometimes, the smallest issue can turn into a major battle and strain a sibling relationship to the breaking point.

 Attention.
 Children are always vying for their parents' attention.
 The busier the parents are, the greater demand is for their attention and the less they can focus on each child.
-When there is a new baby, it can be hard for the other child to accept losing his or her position as the center of attention.
+When there is a new baby, it can be hard for the other child to accept losing their position as the center of attention.
 Sometimes, the parents' attention is focused on a child who is sick or has special needs (for example, because of a learning disability).
 Kids will act out and misbehave to get the attention they want if they feel like they’re being ignored.

 Sharing.
 Most households don't have unlimited resources.
 That means all siblings will have to share at least some of their possessions.
 Giving up a toy or other favorite possession to a sibling can be especially hard on young children.